 Major Depressive Disorder

-The efficacy of bupropion as a treatment for major depressive disorder was established with the immediate-release formulation of bupropion in two 4-week, placebo-controlled trials in adult inpatients and in one 6-week, placebo-controlled trial in adult outpatients.
-In the first study, patients were titrated in a bupropion dose range of 300 to 600 mg/day of the immediate-release formulation on a 3 times daily schedule; 78% of patients received maximum doses of 450 mg/day or less.
-This trial demonstrated the effectiveness of bupropion on the Hamilton Depression Rating Scale (HDRS) total score, the depressed mood item (item 1) from that scale, and the Clinical Global Impressions (CGI) severity score.
-A second study included 2 fixed doses of the immediate-release formulation of bupropion (300 and 450 mg/day) and placebo.
-This trial demonstrated the effectiveness of bupropion, but only at the 450-mg/day dose of the immediate-release formulation; the results were positive for the HDRS total score and the CGI severity score, but not for HDRS item 1.
-In the third study, outpatients received 300 mg/day of the immediate-release formulation of bupropion.
-This study demonstrated the effectiveness of bupropion on the HDRS total score, HDRS item 1, the Montgomery-Asberg Depression Rating Scale, the CGI severity score, and the CGI improvement score.
+The efficacy of bupropion in the treatment of major depressive disorder was established with the immediate-release formulation of bupropion hydrochloride in two 4-week, placebo-controlled trials in adult inpatients with MDD and in one 6-week, placebo-controlled trial in adult outpatients with MDD.
+In the first study, the bupropion dose range was 300 mg to 600 mg per day administered in 3 divided doses; 78% of patients were treated with doses of 300 mg to 450 mg per day.
+The trial demonstrated the efficacy of bupropion as measured by the Hamilton Depression Rating Scale (HAMD) total score, the HAMD depressed mood item (item 1), and the Clinical Global Impressions-Severity Scale (CGI-S).
+The second study included 2 fixed doses of bupropion (300 mg and 450 mg per day) and placebo.
+This trial demonstrated the efficacy of bupropion for only the 450 mg dose.
+The efficacy results were significant for the HAMD total score and the CGI-S severity score, but not for HAMD item 1.
+In the third study, outpatients were treated with bupropion 300 mg per day.
+This study demonstrated the efficacy of bupropion as measured by the HAMD total score, the HAMD item 1, the Montgomery-Asberg Depression Rating Scale (MADRS), the CGI-S score, and the CGI-Improvement Scale (CGI-I) score.

 A longer-term, placebo-controlled, randomized withdrawal trial demonstrated the efficacy of bupropion HCl sustained-release in the maintenance treatment of MDD.
-The trial included adult outpatients meeting DSM-IV criteria for major depressive disorder, recurrent type, who had responded during an 8-week open trial on bupropion (150 mg twice daily of the sustained-release formulation) were randomized to continuation of their same dose of bupropion or placebo, for up to 44 weeks of observation for relapse.
-Response during the open phase was defined as CGI Improvement score of 1 (very much improved) or 2 (much improved) for each of the final 3 weeks.
+The trial included adult outpatients meeting DSM-IV criteria for MDD, recurrent type, who had responded during an 8-week open-label trial of bupropion 300 mg per day.
+Responders were randomized to continuation of bupropion 300 mg per day or placebo for up to 44 weeks of observation for relapse.
+Response during the open-label phase was defined as a CGI-Improvement Scale score of 1 (very much improved) or 2 (much improved) for each of the final 3 weeks.
 Relapse during the double-blind phase was defined as the investigator's judgment that drug treatment was needed for worsening depressive symptoms.
-Patients receiving continued bupropion treatment experienced significantly lower relapse rates over the subsequent 44 weeks compared to those receiving placebo.
+Patients in the bupropion group experienced significantly lower relapse rates over the subsequent 44 weeks compared to those in the placebo group.

 Seasonal Affective Disorder

-The efficacy of WELLBUTRIN XL in the prevention of seasonal major depressive episodes associated with seasonal affective disorder was established in 3 double-blind, placebo-controlled trials in adult outpatients with a history of major depressive disorder with an autumn-winter seasonal pattern (as defined by DSM-IV criteria).
-Treatment was initiated prior to the onset of symptoms in the autumn (September to November) and was discontinued following a 2 week taper that began the first week of spring (fourth week of March), resulting in a treatment duration of approximately 4 to 6 months for the majority of patients.
-At the start of the study, patients were randomized to receive placebo or WELLBUTRIN XL (bupropion hydrochloride extended-release) 150 mg once daily for 1 week, followed by up-titration to 300 mg once daily.
+The efficacy of WELLBUTRIN XL in the prevention of seasonal major depressive episodes associated with SAD was established in 3 randomized, double-blind, placebo-controlled trials in adult outpatients with a history of MDD with an autumn-winter seasonal pattern (as defined by DSM-IV criteria).
+Bupropion treatment was initiated prior to the onset of symptoms in the autumn (September to November).
+Treatment was discontinued following a 2 week taper that began during the first week of spring (fourth week of March), resulting in a treatment duration of approximately 4 to 6 months for the majority of patients.
+Patients were randomized to treatment with WELLBUTRIN XL or placebo.
+The initial bupropion dose was 150 mg once daily for 1 week, followed by up-titration to 300 mg once daily.
 Patients who were deemed by the investigator to be unlikely or unable to tolerate 300 mg once daily were allowed to remain on, or had their dose reduced to, 150 mg once daily.
-The mean doses of WELLBUTRIN XL (bupropion hydrochloride extended-release) in the 3 studies ranged from 257 to 280 mg per day.
+The mean bupropion doses in the 3 trials ranged from 257 mg to 280 mg per day.
 Approximately 59% of patients continued in the study for 3 to 6 months; 26% continued for < 3 months, 15% continued for > 6 months.

 This monograph has been modified to include the generic and brand name in many instances.